qutech/qtune/README.md

 The program package contains tools for the setup of a general optimization program.
 It is specifically designed for the automatic fine-tuning of semiconductor spin qubits based on gate defined quantum dots.
-The program must be completed by an interface to the physical backend where control parameters are set and target parameters are measured.
+An interface to the physical backend must be provided.
+With this backend, control parameters are set and target parameters are measured.

 ##Interface to the Physical Backend